Funkabwehr: Agents' operations

 Working with its own equipment, the Funkabwehr was able to effect about 30 direct arrests in 1941, 90 in 1942, 160 in 1943 and approximately 130 in 1944.
 In all, this amounted to some 410 cases.
 In about 20% of these cases, the civilian police forces assisted.
 Moreover, indirect arrests could be made on the basis of the information compiled by the final evaluation section.
 This source contributed approximately 140 additional cases during the same period.
 This, a total of 550 arrests stemming from operations were effected in four years.

 In considering this figure of 550 arrests, however, one must mention the fact that there were at least 500 agent-operated stations that were under observation and had been located, but were never actually seized.
 There were at least twice as many suspected, unidentified agent-operated stations that had been intercepted at one time or another but whose exact number remained unknown.
-[Chart 5] shows the approximate distribution of agent-operated stations intercepted by the end of 1943.

 One of the most curious and striking facts is that not a single agent-operated station could be located in Germany proper.
 In spite of constant and intensified observation and short-range plotting in the Berlin area, near the headquarters of the Adolf Hitler at the Wolf's Lair, at the V-2 rocket testing range in the Harz Mountains, all efforts were unrewarded, although there was definite proof that even top-level decisions and plans were being leaked by people in Hitler's HQ.

 Among the most notable achievements of the Funkabwehr was the discovery of the anti-fascist resistance organisations in Germany that the Abwehr later called the Red Orchestra ("Rote Kapelle").
 After the arrest of several Soviet agents in Brussels in June 1942, fragments of messages were found which provided clues to the hiding places of the codebooks, which were eventually found after a lengthy search throughout France and Belgium.
 The solving of numerous encrypted messages revealed the existence of a pro-Soviet (Russian) resistance group whose members held important positions in German civilian and military agencies and which also included two members of the cryptanalysis section of the German Radio Defence Corps proper.